 What is Magnesium, Exactly?

-Bear with me: magnesium is an alkaline earth metal that, in its free form, isn’t found naturally on Earth because of its exceedingly reactive quality.
+Bear with me: magnesium is an alkaline earth metal that, in its free form, isn’t found naturally on earth because of its exceedingly reactive quality.
 The metal is mainly acquired from the electrolysis of magnesium salts found in brine, a specific solution of salt in water.
 It is a macro-mineral (needed by the body in large amounts) that, when broken down in the body, splits into positively charged ions to function accordingly.

 Why Do You Need It?

-Magnesium acts as an enzyme co-factor.
+This mineral acts as an enzyme co-factor.
 Enzymes are main supporters in life performing all the necessary bodily functions.
 But enzymes can’t bring their importance to the table without the help of enzyme co-factors.
 Enzyme co-factors act as keys to start and stop enzymatic activity.
 They regulate the duration of action of each reaction carried out by enzymes to maintain homeostasis.
 They are crucial when it comes to: